pelectron/static_gui_library/readme.md

 Alternatively you can use the meson build system.
 Just include this repo as a subproject, i.e. with a wrap file or just cloning it.
 Then in your main meson.build file, you can get the required dependency by using the command below:

 ``sgl_dep = dependency('sgl', fallback:['sgl', 'sgl_dep'])``.

-Note that if you want to also have access to the qt visualizer, you will need to slightly modify the dependency call by setting default options:
+Note that if you want to also have access to the visualizer, you will need to slightly modify the dependency call by setting default options:

 ``sgl_dep = dependency('sgl', fallback: ['sgl', 'sgl_dep'], default_options: ['gui=true'])``